Current ‘technology stacks’ fuel tension between business and IT

 - Determine and document the use cases for the data (both in Procurement and for the wider organization) and evaluate technologies’ abilities to meet the criteria of the use cases

-- Evaluate how supplier master data management can be best supported by a domain-specific solution that also matches the strategic direction of IT
+- Evaluate how supplier master data management solutions can be best supported by a domain-specific solution that also matches the strategic direction of IT

 - Work in collaboration with IT and other functions to drive forward digital transformation as it relates specifically to the Procurement division